tobealive/docs/docs/basics/basic-syntax.md

 ```

 See [Match expression](../concepts/control-flow/conditions.md#match-expression) for more information.
-For more information about Sum types see [Sum types](../concepts/sum-types).
+For more information about sum types see [Sum types](../concepts/sum-types).

 ## Error handling